Soft and fluffy milk buns are filled with aromatic and savory chicken and potato curry filling and baked to perfection. You don’t want to miss this!

 MAKE THE DOUGH:

 - Mix all the dry ingredients together in a mixing bowl.
 Make a well in the center and pour in the wet ingredients and the tang zhong you made earlier.
-Use a dough hook attachment to knead the dough until all the crumbly dough starts to come together into one mass, it may take about 2-3 minutes for this to happen.
+Use a dough hook attachment to knead the dough at speed 2 on KA, until all the crumbly dough starts to come together into one mass, it may take about 2-3 minutes for this to happen.
 Don't be tempted to add any liquid.
 You may need to stop halfway and scrap the dough off the hook and the sides of the bowl and knead again several times

 - Once it comes into a dough, stop the machine.
 The dough will not be smooth, don't worry.Cover the dough and let it rest for 20 minutes.
 This is an important rest that bakers refer to as an autolyse (though in our case it's a short one.
 Read my post above for detail)